-The Company considers its capital to be equity, comprising share capital, contributed surplus, share-based and expired warrants reserve, warrants, other comprehensive loss, and deficit, which at February 28, 2017 totaled a shareholders' deficiency of \$1,332,790 (August 31 2016 - \$1,513,601).
+The Company considers its capital to be equity, comprising share capital, contributed surplus, share-based and expired warrants reserve, warrants, other comprehensive loss, and deficit, which at May 31, 2017 totaled a shareholders' equity of \$286,961 (August 31 2016 - deficiency of \$1,513,601).

 The Company manages capital through its financial and operational forecasting processes.
 The Company reviews its working capital and forecasts its future cash flows based on operating expenditures, and other investing and financing activities.
 The forecast is updated based on activities related to its mineral properties.
 Information is provided to the Board of Directors of the Company.
-The Company's capital management objectives, policies and processes have remained unchanged during the six months ended February 28, 2017.
+The Company's capital management objectives, policies and processes have remained unchanged during the nine months ended May 31, 2017.
 The Company is not subject to any capital requirements imposed by a lending institution or regulatory body, other than Policy 2.5 of the TSXV Venture Exchange ("TSXV") which requires adequate working capital or financial resources of the greater of (i) \$50,000 and (ii) an amount required in order to maintain operations and cover general and administrative expenses for a period of 6 months.
-As of February 28, 2017, the Company is not compliant with Policy 2.5.
-The impact of this violation is not known and is ultimately dependant upon the discretion of the TSX-V.
+As of May 31, 2017, the Company is not compliant with Policy 2.5.
+The impact of this violation is not known and is ultimately dependent upon the discretion of the TSX-V.